tpn/dictionary/README.md

 implemented and tested and working... remaining changes will just be bug fixes and cleanup.

+Edit: implemented GetWordStats(), so everything is basically finished.

 Hours: 9.0 (2.28, 6.72)

 <!-- vim:set ts=8 sw=4 sts=4 tw=80 expandtab                              :  -->